rapidez/sentry/README.md

 # Rapidez Sentry
-This package integrates Sentry into a Rapidez project.
-This package requires the `sentry/sentry-laravel` package.
+This package integrates Sentry Laravel and Sentry Vue into a Rapidez project.

 ## Installation